How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 13. Buy a Tent Heater

-If you don’t have a warm enough sleeping bag or temps are particularly frigid, an easy way of heating a tent to a tolerable temperature is a tent heater.
-A portable electric heater can be worth its weight in gold when conditions are gnarly and won’t set you back an arm and a leg.
+If your sleeping bag isn’t warm enough or temperatures are particularly frigid, an easy way to heat a tent to a tolerable temperature is by using a tent heater.
+A portable electric heater can be worth its weight in gold when conditions are gnarly, and it won’t cost you an arm and a leg.
 Just remember to turn it off before you fall asleep!

 14. Keep Your Tent Ventilated